 - Hand hygiene stations are available in every classroom and will be used frequently by the teachers (TEA, 5).

-- We will limit physical contact among participants in the classroom—e.g. not giving high-fives or hugs.
-(We will make sure to have a talk with the children at the beginning of class to specify details).
+- We attempt to limit physical contact among participants in the classroom—e.g. not giving high-fives or hugs.

 - During the week, we routinely clean, sanitize, and disinfect objects and surfaces that are frequently touched (CDC Child Care, 7).